How To Ask for Accommodations at Work

 Workplace accommodations for learning disabilities are sometimes referred to as “reasonable accommodations”.
 Reasonable accommodations are changes in the workplace, which enable people with learning disabilities to effectively carry out their job responsibilities or tasks.
-At Transitions in Albany, New York, we understand the importance of workplace accommodations, and aim to educate individuals with learning disabilities on how to advocate for their needs.
+At Transitions, we understand the importance of workplace accommodations, and aim to educate individuals with learning disabilities on how to advocate for their needs.

 The American with Disabilities Act (ADA) states that reasonable accommodations are to be carried out by employers who have fifteen or more employees.
 Yet you can request accommodations even if your company employs less than fifteen people.
 Such accommodations should be based on the specific needs of the person with the learning disability.